 Corgi Australian Shepherd mixes can make great family dogs.
 Their loyalty, friendly demeanor and love of play can make them a perfect addition to an active family.

-However, to reiterate the earlier point, these are not lap dogs.
-This breed needs to be active, so the first question to ask yourself is if you have the lifestyle to match this dog’s demanding temperament.
+But, to reiterate the earlier point, these are not lap dogs.
+This breed needs to be active.
+So the first question to ask yourself is if you have the lifestyle to match this dog’s demanding temperament.
 It’ll likely also help if you’ve had prior obedience training experience.

 There’s also the health of this breed to consider.
 If you opt to find your puppy through a breeder, it’s important to ask the breeder questions about the health and disposition of their dogs.
 Be sure to check (and gain certificated paperwork) that the puppy is free of genetic problems.